 Small Wares & Miscellaneous items

-If you make coffee, you are going to need some required items such as pitchers, twisted frothing spoons, tampers, and other items.
+If you make coffee, you are going to need some required items such as stainless steep pitchers, twisted frothing spoons, shot glasses, tampers, and other items.
 You will also need cups or ceramic where to serve the coffee.
 Small wares and miscellaneous items are important to make your coffee shop work but they can be overshadowed by the “big ticket” purchases.
 So, be sure to budget for these items as well.

 Your Budget and Your Coffee Equipment